 Hi!
 I’m Kathy

 I’ve been practicing Ashtanga yoga since 2002.
-A serious ankle injury left me in a walking boot for months, which left me with horrible back pain, and my friends told me I needed yoga.
-My friends suggested yoga.
-I imagined gentle stretching.
-Instead, I got my ass kicked.
+A serious ankle injury had me in a walking boot for months, which left me with horrible back pain.
+My friends suggested I try yoga.
+When I joined my first yoga class, I expected to roll around on my mat doing gentle stretches, but instead, I got my ass kicked!

 Very quickly, I learned that this practice wasn’t about perfection.
 It was about consistency.